Is 3.7 a good GPA? Here’s everything you need to know about colleges that accept a 3.7 GPA, how to boost your GPA, and more.

 Although most top colleges use a holistic review process, your GPA plays a crucial role in the overall strength of your application.
 So is 3.7 a good GPA?
 Let’s get into it.

 The strength of a 3.7 GPA depends on your school and its scale.
-According to College Board, the 4.0 unweighted scale is often used by colleges and high schools.
+According to the College Board, the 4.0 unweighted scale is often used by colleges and high schools.
 A 3.7 GPA as a letter grade is A-.
 Converted to a percentage, a 3.7 GPA shows you’ve scored an average of 90-92% in all your classes.

 An unweighted GPA doesn’t consider the difficulty of your classes.
 For example, getting an A or B in an AP or IB class would impact your GPA in the same way a regular course would.